rweigel/paraview/README.md

 **Example**

-To test this file in ParaView, open a text editor (e.g., Notepad, TextWrangler, or GEdit), copy the following text, save it as `demo.vtk` and then open the file in ParaView and click the Apply button.
+To test this file in ParaView, open a text editor, copy the following text, save it as `demo.vtk` and then open the file in ParaView and click the Apply button.
 You should see a diagonal line.

 ```
 # vtk DataFile Version 3.0